-Porter Family Vineyards is located in the hills on the edge of the Coombsville region east of the town of Napa.
+Porter Family Vineyards, not to be confused with Porter Creek Vineyards in neighboring Sonoma County, is located in the hills on the edge of the Coombsville region east of the town of Napa.
 As a result, the vineyards here are all hillside planted with great views looking north into the Napa Valley.
-This winery is owned and operated by Tom Porter and his wife Beverly; their daughter Heather is the Director of Winemaking, and her brother Tim is also involved.
+This winery is owned and operated by Tom Porter and his wife Beverly; their son Tim is President of Porter Family Vineyards and their daughter Heather as been involved in past years with winemaking.

 Before starting this winery Tom spent 27 years at IBM and was a part of a team there created or patented a number of notable pieces of technology including IBM’s first digital modem, an automated ticketing system for the Bay Area Rapid Transit System (BART, public transit system located in the San Francisco Bay Area) and also patented part of the internal mechanics of the once very popular 3.5″ floppy disk drive that was an industry standard in desktop systems for nearly 20 years.

-Coombsville in general is cooler than up valley (along with other southern parts of the Napa Valley) with marine influences coming from the relatively nearby San Pablo Bay.
+Coombsville in general is cooler than up valley, along with other southern parts of Napa Valley, with marine influences coming from the relatively nearby San Pablo Bay.
 As a result, hang time is often very long with harvest occurring in mid-October to early November.
 This helps ensure a slow maturation providing well balanced ripe fruit with lots of flavor intensity.

 Their location is ideal for growing grapes; the soils are volcanic ash and are shallow (generally 6 inches to 2 feet deep).
-The property boasts excellent views – on a clear day after the fog lifts you can see all the way up the valley to Mt.
+Despite the entire property being only 20 acres of which 14 acres are planted to vine, this site is extremely diverse in terms of exposure.
+The property also boasts excellent views; on a clear day after the fog lifts one can see all the way up the valley to Mt.
 St Helena – above Calistoga, about 30 miles to the north.
 One side of the property backs right up against Skyline Wilderness Park ensuring the surrounding land will never be developed and will remain in its natural state.
-Margrit Mondavi also likes this neighborhood – her home is perched on a hill above the Porter’s property.
+Margrit Mondavi also liked this neighborhood; she used to live in the house still perched on a hill above the Porter’s property.

 This technology is not only represented in the cave but in the vineyards as well.
 While most wineries have one watering system for the vines, Porter Family has two.
 The second “targeted irrigation” system is designed to place water on only weak or young vines, thus avoiding waste of water on all the vines.